sumicet/Playwright-Web3-Provider/readme.md

 - sign transactions
 - request accounts

-For now, it only works for Mumbai, but you can easily customize it to work for other chains by changing the `rpc url` and the `chain id` (`0x13881`).
+For now, it only works for Mumbai, but you can easily customize it to work with other chains by changing the `rpc url` and the `chain id` (`0x13881`).

 ### How to setup?